FIFA 17: AS Roma Career Mode guide

-The 23-year-old Alisson wins the goalkeeping battle over Wojiech Szczesny due to higher potential and Szczesny is still on loan from Arsenal.
+The 23-year-old Alisson wins the goalkeeping battle over Wojciech Szczesny due to a higher potential and Szczesny is still on loan from Arsenal.
 Alessandro Florenzi is one of the best right backs on the game, and he takes his spot in defence alongside Kostas Manolas, Thomas Vermaelen and Mario Rui.

-Daniele de Rossi performs the enforcer roll in midfield, and he is joined by box-to-box powerhouse Radja Naingollan and playmaker Kevin Strootman.
+Daniele De Rossi performs the enforcer roll in midfield, and he is joined by box-to-box powerhouse Radja Nainggolan and playmaker Kevin Strootman.
 Up top, there are plenty of goals in Mo Salah, Edin Dzeko and Stephan El Shaarawy.

-On the bench, you should go for Wojiech Szczesny, Federico Fazio, Bruno Peres, Leandro Paredes, Juan Iturbe, Diego Perotti and club captian Francesco Totti.
+On the bench, you should go for Wojciech Szczesny, Federico Fazio, Bruno Peres, Leandro Paredes, Juan Iturbe, Diego Perotti and club captain Francesco Totti.

 The Transfer Market